Trepan-Debuggers/python2-trepan/README.rst

 Egg and PIP Installable
 -----------------------

-To use *pip*, you need to give the `--egg` option.
-Or you can use `easy_install`:

-    pip install --egg trepan
+    pip install trepan

 or:

    easy_install trepan

-See also `How To Install https://code.google.com/p/pydbgr/wiki/HowToInstall`
+See also `How To Install https://code.google.com/p/pydbgr/wiki/HowToInstall` for installing from git.

 Command Completion
 ------------------